 - ¼ cup olive oil

-- ⅓ cup lightly packed fresh parsley, roughly chopped, plus more for garnish
+- ⅓ cup lightly packed fresh flat-leaf parsley, roughly chopped, plus more for garnish

 - ⅓ cup roughly chopped green onions, plus more for garnish